 Overnight: Sacred Valley | Breakfast

 Sacred Valley - Machu Picchu - Cusco.
-We have an exciting day ahead, starting with a short drive to the Ollantaytambo train station where we'll take a scenic train journey to Aguas Calientes early this morning, remember to look out the windows as the scenery along the way is utterly breathtaking.
-Watch as the landscape changes from Andean Highlands to the beginning of the Jungle.
-Upon arrival we board the bus up to Machu Picchu where you'll enjoy a guided tour of the magnificent lost city and have plenty of free time to explore and take photos.
+We have an exciting day ahead, starting with a short drive to the Ollantaytambo train station where we board the train for a scenic journey to Aguas Calientes.
+Remember to look out the windows as the scenery along the way is utterly breath-taking.
+In Aguas Calientes we board a bus which takes us along a winding path up the slopes of the great Machu Picchu mountain to the famous Inca citadel.

 Overnight: Cusco | Breakfast